nikoheikkila/nikoheikkila.fi/content/blog/clean-frontend-architecture-with-sveltekit/domain-modelling.md

 </section>
 ```

+I will explain later how Svelte components work.
+For now, you should know that we can pass domain models as props by exporting a `let` variable in the script block of the component file.

-Previously, I advised keeping the responsibility of components in displaying the data passed to them.
+Previously, I advised keeping components responsible of only displaying the data passed to them.
 We can easily construct a view model from one or more domain entities with domain modelling.
 The result is effortless and type-safe to render.

 As I indicated in an earlier post, one caveat is that the Typicode API doesn't return the photo's width and height as part of the JSON response.
 Hence, I'm not embedding them directly into our photo model, even though they are technically part of the domain model.
 So instead, the above is an example of querying information from the domain model.

 ## Conclusion

 All design efforts should begin from the domain when solving business problems.
 What concepts are the users talking about?
 What data do these concepts hold?
 What is the behaviour we expect to see?
-Domain modelling answers all the questions by encapsulating data and behaviour in a well-defined and strongly-typed structure.
+How are domain models talking to each other?
+Domain modelling answers all the above questions by encapsulating data and behaviour in a well-defined and strongly-typed fashion.
+Ideally, larger domain models are also composed from smaller domain models because we should prefer composition over inheritance.

 Don't obsess over primitive values such as strings and numbers.
 Instead, encapsulate your entire domain into models and value objects.
 As a result, the application becomes easier to reason, refactor, and maintain.
 Additionally, new team members will thank you for explaining the core business concepts in code.
 After all, a clean domain is above all documentation, too.

-In the next post, we will dig deeper into Svelte's server-side rendering capabilities and components.
+In the next post, we will dig deeper into Svelte's server-side rendering capabilities and how it compiles components.
 Having done the solid groundwork for our application, injecting any application framework or changing one is a breeze.
+I hope the same applies to your current project.

 [^1]: Technically, we are parsing and validating, so the established nomenclature is off.
 I forgive the authors for that.
 [^2]: The pattern of separating domain models designed for reading from models designed for writing is known as [Command Query Responsibility Segregation (CQRS)](https://www.martinfowler.com/bliki/CQRS.html).
 It's a valuable design pattern when working with complex enterprise applications.